lyft/universal-async-component/README.md

 Async component that works in server and client.
 It will allows code splitting that works for universal apps.

 ## What is this?
-This is solving the [hard problem][1] of mixing code splitting and server side rendering.
+This is solving the [hard problem](hard-problem) of mixing code splitting and server side rendering.
 To avoid "flash" of contents in the initial load server should include dynamic chunks required to render the initial screen.

 ## Usage